 Echizen Daffodils

-When winter arrives, the daffodils cling together as if to protect themselves from the cold, enveloping the coastal landscape in a fresh, white blanket.
+As winter approaches, the daffodils huddle together as if to protect themselves from the cold, enveloping the coastal landscape in a fresh, white blanket.

-Each stem has 4 to 8 petals, and the fragrance is sweet and clean, similar to the aroma of tangerines.
+Each flower stalk bears 4 to 8 petals, and the fragrance is sweet and delicate, reminiscent of the aroma of mandarin oranges.

 - Area